wwu-mmll/A-Systematic-Evaluation-of-Machine-Learning-based-Biomarkers-for-Major-Depressive-Disorder/README.md

 bias the estimate of the generalizability.

 An example is provided in the file `03_analyze_results.py`.
 Run this script to collect the results and produce multimodal integration of single-modality predictions.
 This script will also produce tables and figures.
+The aggregated results are saved to a folder called `aggregated`.

 ## Reliability Simulation Analysis
 The postprocessing script `03_analyze_results.py` also includes the code to run the reliability analysis.
 In essence,